Stephen E. Henderson

-Before joining OU, Professor Henderson enjoyed eight years at Widener University School of Law in Wilmington, DE, and a year as a visitor at Chicago-Kent College of Law.
-He obtained a B.S. in Electrical Engineering from the University of California at Davis where, among other honors, he received the College of Engineering Medal for most outstanding graduating student and received possibly the highest marks ever.
-He received a J.D. from Yale Law School, where he co-founded the Yale Law and Technology Society and served as articles editor for the Yale Journal on Regulation.
+Henderson obtained a B.S. in Electrical Engineering from the University of California at Davis where, among other honors, he received the College of Engineering Medal for most outstanding graduating student and received possibly the highest marks ever (the dean thought it so but this was in the day before big data knew all such things).
+He received a J.D. from Yale Law School, where he co-founded the Yale Law and Technology Society.

 Following law school, Professor Henderson clerked for the Honorable Jerry E. Smith of the United States Court of Appeals for the Fifth Circuit.
 He then practiced with Vinson & Elkins and Fish & Richardson, concentrating on intellectual property, criminal law, and the intersections thereof.
 He is admitted to practice in Texas and Pennsylvania.